piximi/piximi_old/README.md

 ### clean

-Use the “clean” command to clean the build artifacts created by “build.”
+Use the `clean` command to clean the build artifacts created by “build.”

 ```shell script
 yarn clean